 I’m sure you can.
-Just keep in mind that different varieties of potatoes have different textures and cook times, so use your best judgement when switching up this recipe.
+Just keep in mind that different varieties of potatoes have different textures and cook times, so use your best judgment when switching up this recipe.

 Tips for the Best Roasted Potatoes

 - I like to use refrigerated grated parmesan.
-Shelf stable works too (such as Kraft), I just prefer the fresher taste of the refrigerated kind.
-And I’ve found I don’t like shredded parmesan here because it doesn’t coat as evenly.
-For best results, go with the powdery stuff.
+Shelf stable works too (such as Kraft), I just prefer the fresher taste of the refrigerated version.
+I’ve also found I don’t like shredded parmesan here because it doesn’t coat as evenly.
+For best results, go with the powdery stuff for the best coating.

 - If you find the parmesan roasted potatoes don’t brown enough to your liking, try using a darker baking sheet the next time around.
 The dark coating on those promotes browning.